solbjorg/oberon-riscv-emu/README.md

 ## Disk image

 You can find a RISC-V disk image in the [DiskImage/](DiskImage/) directory.
 It is mostly up-to-date, excepting:

-- libraries for drawing circuits
+- libraries for drawing circuits, and some programs such as checkers and EBNF - these should be easy to add if you so wish
-- some programs such as checkers and EBNF, although they should be easy to add if you so wish!
+- unsupported network interfaces: PCLink works, wireless network interfaces don't

-- unsupported network interfaces: PCLink works, wireless network interfaces don't To build your own RISC-V image, see [the RISC-V port here](https://github.com/solbjorg/oberon-riscv).
+To build your own RISC-V image, see [the full RISC-V port here](https://github.com/solbjorg/oberon-riscv).

 ## Command line options